Many patients do not lose weight after knee replacement

 Not only does knee replacement not help some patients lose weight, it causes them to gain it

-This is research from Dr. Daniel Riddle Virginia Commonwealth University in the medical journal Arthritis care and research (4) This study was used as a basis for the above study.
+This is research from Dr. Daniel Riddle Virginia Commonwealth University in the medical journal Arthritis care and research (8).

 “Patients who undergo knee (replacement) are at increased risk of clinically important weight gain following surgery.
 Future research should develop weight loss/maintenance interventions particularly for younger patients who have lost a substantial amount of weight prior to surgery as they are most at risk for substantial postsurgical weight gain.”